The Space Between Knowing and Doing — From Curiosity to Career

 As she reflects on the experiences that shaped her — from building AI systems to empowering young women through design-led education — her story shows how clarity, intention and courage can turn self-discovery into clear, driven purpose.

-I never set out to build a company.
+I never set out to build a brand or business.
 I set out to understand myself.

 The noise of surviving adulthood swallowed the clarity I hoped university would bring.
-My learning suffered, not because I didn’t care, but because everything in my environment was pulling energy away from the classroom.
-That survival phase pushed me to look for holistic solutions; towards systems thinking.
-I needed structure not just to organise my life, but to protect my attention being fought for every 24 hours in a day.
+My academic goals suffered, not because I didn’t care, but because everything in my environment was pulling energy away from the learning.

-So I digitised everything: calendars, reflection journals, workflows — to create mental space.
-I began dividing my days into dedicated blocks for deep work, rest, and reflection; a practice known as time‑blocking.
-These practices sharpened my focus and structured my chaos, preparing me to experiment with tools like AI.
+So, I ripped everything off my walls and started scanning years of journals and notes.
+I digitised everything: calendars, reflection journals, workflows — to create mental space.
+I began dividing my days into dedicated blocks for deep work, rest, and reflection based on hormones ,neuroscience; a practice known as time-blocking.
+These practices sharpened my focus and structured my chaos, and without knowing it, I was building clean data foundations that prepared me to experiment with tools like AI.

-When ChatGPT launched, I treated it like a sparring partner; studying how it reasoned, how it failed, and how it could mirror my cognition.
+When ChatGPT launched, I freaked out.
+I spent nights awake just treating it like a sparring partner; studying how it reasoned, how it failed, and how it could mirror my cognition.
 Soon, I was designing systems with it: learning new frameworks, studying pipelines, and thinking protocols common to everyday tasks.

-For twelve months, I exported the full history of my ChatGPT conversations and turned it into a data mine, analysing how my thinking, confidence, and decision-making had improved over time.
+After twelve months, I exported the full history of my ChatGPT conversations and turned it into a data GOLD mine, analysing how my thinking, confidence, and decision-making had evolved over time.
+So I could use that data and apply the insights back to make better systems!

 That realisation became the bridge between my internal transformation and what would soon become my external work.